AnotherSamWilson/miceforest/README.md

 print(acclist)
 ```

-    ## [0.35, 0.81, 0.81, 0.81, 0.84, 0.84, 0.81]
+    ## [0.35, 0.81, 0.84, 0.84, 0.89, 0.92, 0.89]

-In this instance, we went from a \~32% accuracy (which is expected with
+In this instance, we went from a low accuracy (what is expected with
-random sampling) to an accuracy of \~65% after the first iteration.
-This
+random sampling) to a much higher accuracy.

-isn’t the best example, since our kernel so far has been abused to show
-the flexability of the imputation procedure.
+## Benchmarks

+Benchmarks for imputation quality and speed can be found in the
+benchmarks directory.

 ## The MICE Algorithm